Gown-dono/PromptBox/README.md

-# PromptBox — Offline AI Prompt Manager
+# PromptBox — AI Prompt Manager on Your Desktop

 A modern, feature-rich WPF desktop application for managing AI prompts.
 Create, edit, organize, search, and export prompts for ChatGPT, GitHub Copilot, Claude, and other AI models.
-Works completely offline with local storage.

 ![PromptBox Screenshot](Screenshot.png)